Adding applications

 There are three types of applications in ConductorOne:

-• Managed apps: these are apps for which ConductorOne can provide visibility, governance, and automation.
+Managed apps: Apps for which ConductorOne can provide visibility, governance, and automation.

-• Unmanaged apps: these are apps that have been discovered in federation providers such as Microsoft Entra or Okta.
+Unmanaged apps: Apps that have been discovered in federation providers such as Microsoft Entra or Okta.
 ConductorOne can move these apps to the Managed state to begin enforcing access controls.

-• Shadow apps: these are apps that have been discovered in your environment but are likely not sanctioned for use by corporate IT.
+Shadow apps: Apps that have been discovered in your environment but are likely not sanctioned for use by your organization’s corporate IT.
 Learn more about shadow apps.

 Creating a managed app